Tools & policy¶

 }

-Call expand(...) to resolve a policy against the live MiddlewareCatalog and get back the concrete sets of tools to disable and the per-tool approval modes to pass to HumanInTheLoopMiddleware.
+Call expand(...) to resolve a policy against the live MiddlewareCatalog and get back the concrete sets of tools to disable, the per-tool approval modes to pass to HumanInTheLoopMiddleware, and the auxiliaryToolNames to pass to createDeepAgent.

 ToolApprovalMode¶